Cascoda/NUC980-OpenWrt/README.md

 ### Cascoda-specific requirements

 To build the KNX-IoT hub firmware you will need access to several feeds.
-Please clone these repositories in the folders indicated by the paths within feeds.conf.default.
+Please modify feeds.conf.default to point to the absolute path of the respective cloned repositories.
+Unfortunately relative paths do not work.
 - openthread - this is Cascoda's fork of the ot-br-posix repository.
 This is the border router firmware and web gui, modified to work with Cascoda's Chili2D/2S dongles and with extra features and usability improvements.
 This repository